aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.147.0 (2017-08-31 21:35 UTC)
+* CodeBuild (3.3.3.0)
+	* The AWS CodeBuild HTTP API now provides the BatchDeleteBuilds operation, which enables you to delete existing builds.
+* ElasticLoadBalancingV2 (3.3.4.0)
+	* This change now allows Application Load Balancers to distribute traffic to AWS resources using their IP addresses as targets in addition to the instance IDs.
+You can also load balance to resources outside the VPC hosting the load balancer using their IP addresses as targets.
+This includes resources in peered VPCs, EC2-Classic, and on-premises locations reachable over AWS Direct Connect or a VPN connection.
+* LexModelBuildingService (3.3.2.0)
+	* Amazon Lex now supports synonyms for slot type values.
+If the user inputs a synonym, it will be resolved to the corresponding slot value.
+* Core 3.3.17.6
+	* Look at AWS_PROFILE environment variable in FallbackCredentialsFactory and FallbackRegionFactory.

 ### 3.3.146.0 (2017-08-30 16:16 UTC)
 * ApplicationAutoScaling (3.3.4.0)
 	* Application Auto Scaling now supports the DisableScaleIn option for Target Tracking Scaling Policies.
 This allows customers to create scaling policies that will only add capacity to the target.